louisguitton/guitton.co-hugo/content/posts/fastapi-monitoring.md

 Given the 4 steps of monitoring layed out above, a problem arise if the `monitoring client library` doesn't support ASGI.
-For example, this is the case with NewRelic at the moment (see [newrelic/newrelic-python-agent#5](https://github.com/newrelic/newrelic-python-agent/issues/5) for more details).
+For example, this is the case with NewRelic at the moment (see [ASGI - Starlette/Fast API Framework · Issue #5 · newrelic/newrelic-python-agent](https://github.com/newrelic/newrelic-python-agent/issues/5) for more details).
 I looked at Datadog too and saw that ASGI is also not supported at the moment.

 On the open source side of the tools however, OpenTelemetry had great support for ASGI.
 So I set out to instrument my FastAPI